Applicants from China

 As soon as you receive your acceptance letter from Université Laval, you can start the immigration process.
 For more details about the steps to take, visit the Study permit, temporary resident visa (TRV) and Electronic Travel Authorization (eTA) tab of the Immigration section on our website.

-Université Laval/China Scholarship Council (UL/CSC) Joint Scholarship Program
+Université Laval/China Scholarship Council (ULaval/CSC) Joint Scholarship Program

-Université Laval (UL) and the China Scholarship Council (CSC) have signed an agreement to offer a joint grant program allowing Chinese students who are eligible for UL programs to pursue higher education in research.
-The grants cover tuition fees, living expenses, and health insurance for up to 48 months, as well as a round-trip flight to Québec City (by the least expensive route) and visa application fees.
+Université Laval (ULaval) and the China Scholarship Council (CSC) offer a joint grant program to eligible Chinese students who are admitted to designated graduate research programs at Université Laval.
+The grants cover tuition fees, living expenses and health insurance for up to 48 months, as well as a round-trip flight to Québec City (by the least expensive route) and visa application fees.

 Eligibility for grant program